-Bath, England, has the ability to charm you from the very second you arrive and engulf you with its vast history, so that you never want to leave.
-However, limited vacation time and the desire to see as much of south west England as possible will likely have you skipping in and out of this terrific city in a short 2 days.
-That’s okay, because we’ve got a plan for how to spend 2 days in Bath wisely to get the most out of your time in the city.
+The city of Bath, England, has the ability to charm you from the very second you arrive and engulf you with its vast history, so that you never want to leave.
+However, limited vacation time and the desire to see as much of England as possible will likely have you skipping through this terrific city in a short 1 or 2 days.

 Driving from one of the nearby airports is the most convenient way to get to Bath.
 We rented a car at Heathrow.
 It’s less than a 2-hour drive from there.
 There’s also an International airport in Bristol, which is within 30-minutes drive of Bath.

 From Paddington Station to Bath Spa station, the journey is only an hour and a half.

 Day One – Arrive by 10am